kirran-jk/web-scraping-challenge/README.md

 ### Web Scraping

-The following websites have been scraped:
+The following websites have been scraped using BeautifulSoup, Pandas, and Splinter.:

  * [Mars News Site](https://redplanetscience.com/)